devssh/GenderEthnicityDetector/Readme.md

 You can retrain the model to work for gender and ethnicity of any country using the string_vectorizer.
 Need GPUs to train for worldwide.

 Star this repo to add to your favorite repos or fork the code!
+If you have better datasets that I can train on do share!